mstudiva/Breviolum-annotated-transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

 # watching progress:
 grep "Query= " subset*.br | wc -l
-# you should end up with the same number of queries as sequences from the seq_stats script (31970 sequences)
+# you should end up with the same number of queries as sequences from the seq_stats script

 # combining all blast results
 cat subset*br > myblast.br